-Maturity models are gaining ground with IWT Digitalisation Levels (IDL) being considered as a specific example.
-Functional and technologyoriented architectures are becoming increasingly important across the transport modes and shall be adapted towards IWT use cases.
-It is recommended to stringently embark on transformation processes towards Nautical Datalink Communications (NDLC) instead of voice wherever safely possible for both Automated Vessels (AV), Remotely Operated Vessels (ROV) and traditionally operated vessels.
+The initial Maturity model drafted for DIWA was elaborated to specify IWT Digitalisation Levels (IDL's) to assist in road mapping activities.
+Functional and technology-oriented architectures are becoming increasingly important across the transport modes and shall be adapted towards IWT use cases.
+It is recommended to stringently embark on transformation processes towards Nautical Datalink Communications (NDLC) instead of voice wherever safely possible for Automated Vessels (AV), Remotely Operated Vessels (ROV) and traditionally operated vessels.
 The 'S-100 World' was already introduced in IWT with the creation of an own inland domain in the 'S-100' registry and the ongoing development of 'S-401'.
-The IWT domain shall investigate whether other inland technologies (e.g. NtS. water level information) should evolve to a S-100 product specification.
-In addition, the introduction of resilient Position Navigation Timing (PNT) is seen as pre-requisite for higher IDI s.
+The IWT domain shall investigate whether other inland technologies (e.g. NtS, water level information) should evolve to a S-100 product specification.
+In addition, the introduction of resilient Position Navigation Timing (PNT) is seen as pre-requisite for higher IDLs.